Triple Crown of Thoroughbred Racing (United States): Gaps between wins

 After the first Triple Crown winner, Sir Barton, in 1919, there was not another winner until Gallant Fox in 1930, a gap of 11 years.
 Between 1930 and 1948, seven horses won the Triple Crown, with five years being the longest gap between winners.
 However, following the 1948 win of Citation, there was a considerable gap of 25 years before Secretariat ended the drought of Triple Crown champions in 1973.
 Between 1973 and 1978, there were three Triple Crown winners.

 After Affirmed's Triple Crown in 1978, the longest drought in Triple Crown history began in 1979 with Spectacular Bid's failed Triple Crown attempt when he finished third in the Belmont.
-It lasted until American Pharoah won in 2015.
+It lasted until American Pharoah won in 2015, a gap of 37 years.

 Between 1979 and 2014, thirteen horses won both the Derby and Preakness, but not the Belmont.
 Of those, Real Quiet came the closest, losing the Belmont Stakes by a nose in 1998.
 Another dramatic near-miss was Charismatic, who led the Belmont Stakes in the final furlong in 1999, but fractured his left front leg in the final stretch and fell back to third.
-Five other horses lost the Kentucky Derby but won the Preakness and the Belmont, and three won the Derby and the Belmont, but not the Preakness.

-The 37-year gap between the Triple Crown wins of Affirmed and American Pharoah drew criticism of the system.
+Five other horses lost the Kentucky Derby but won the Preakness and the Belmont, and three won the Derby and the Belmont, but not the Preakness.The 37-year gap between the Triple Crown wins of Affirmed and American Pharoah drew criticism of the system.
 As far back as 1986, reporters noted that horses who were fresh for the Belmont had an advantage.
 In 2003, Gary Stevens stated in an interview with Charlie Rose that he did not believe there would be another Triple Crown winner because of the tendency for owners to put fresh horses in the Preakness and Belmont Stakes.
 California Chrome co-owner Steve Coburn was particularly critical of the Triple Crown system in post-Belmont remarks in 2014; he considered the system to be unfair, arguing that there would never be another Triple Crown winner in his lifetime unless only horses that competed in the Kentucky Derby and Preakness competed at the Belmont.
 By 2014, six of the previous eight Belmont winners had not competed in either of the first two legs of the Triple Crown.
 Additionally, from 2006 to 2014, the Belmont winner was a horse who had not competed in the Preakness.

 Unsuccessful bids

-Since all three events were inaugurated, as of 2022, 23 horses have won the Derby and Preakness but not the Belmont (ten of which placed):
+Since all three events were inaugurated, as of 2025, 23 horses have won the Derby and Preakness but not the Belmont (ten of which placed):